foxbits/ytm-to-statsfm/README.md

       - you can inspect these errors and eventually do some edits on it and re-process (restart this flow)

+### 2.4 Matched track score analysis

+In the previous step, there is a `.doubt.json` file generated which contains tracks, in the Spotify listening history format (but with incomplete data), that have search results that have been returned by Spotify but could not be considered as safe matches, according to the  `MINIMUM_MATCH_DECISION_SCORE` setting.

+This step facilitates two functions:
+- exporting a **CSV report** which contains, as rows, all the entries from the listening history that could not be safely matched, as well as a column with all the potential matches (numbered list) and their details (score, artist, track):
+  - **id**: incremental number, id of each row (corresponding to the id of the ordered tracks from the json in order of appeareance)
+  - **original_track**: the original track name as found in the YouTube Music listening history
+  - **original_artist**: the original artist name as found in the YouTube Music listening history
+  - **your_choice**:
+    - a number from the `choices` column representing the track number from the possible matches list that you consider a correct match
+    - `1` <= `number of possible matches` <= `SPOTIFY_SEARCH_RESULTS_LIMIT`
+    - use `-1` if you consider that none of the matches are correct and the song should not be used in the listening history; if no result from the list seems correct, it might mean that the song does not exist in Spotify
+  - **choices**: a list of songs, one per row, that have been returned by Spotify as potential matches for the current track in the format `<id>. (<score>)<artist> - <track>`
+- importing the same **CSV report** with the `your_choice` column correctly populated for all rows

+How to use it:

+1. Run `python reporter.py --file output\\<your-file>.enriched.doubt.json --export --import`
+   - `--file` flag allows specifying the json file to process; this should be the `.doubt.json` file generated at previous step
+   - `--export` flag specifies to the script to execute the export step
+   - `--import` flag specifies to the script to execute the import step (if both are specified, first the export is done, then the script waits for user input, then the import is done);
+2. The script will generate a CSV file (`output\\<your-file>.enriched.doubt.validator.csv`) in the format described above and then it will wait for user input (RETURN key, do not press it!)
+3. The user (you) must open the CSV file and fill in, for all rows, the `your_choice` column with a valid number
+4. The user (you) must press the RETURN key in the script window; the script now will read back the CSV and validate the user's (your) choices
+   - make sure you have filled in the CSV correctly, otherwise there will be errors
+   - make sure that the json file and the csv file are in the same directory (if running the script manually or on custom files / directories)
+   - do not change the order of rows from the CSV; do not change the order of rows from the JSON; do not change the order of tracks from the JSON
+5. The script will generate a new file `output\\<your-file>.enriched.doubt.validated.json`
+    - this file can be directly used as final ✅

 ### Example of full flow